bndtools/bnd/CONTRIBUTING.md

 - `./gradlew :dist:buildNeeded` - Assembles and tests the projects
 - `./gradlew :dist:releaseNeeded` - Assembles and releases the projects into dist/bundles

-We use [Travis CI](https://travis-ci.org/bndtools/bnd) and the repo includes a `.travis.yml` file to build on Travis CI.
+We use [GitHub Actions](https://github.com/bndtools/bnd/actions?query=workflow%3A%22CI%20Build%22) and the repo includes a `.github/workflows/cibuild.yml` file to build via GitHub Actions.

 ## Workflow